The Elements of Style in an African Mask

 The two main factors that influence the style of an African tribal mask are tradition and imagination.

-There are two main forces that influence the style of an African tribal mask:
+There are two main factors that influence the style of an African tribal mask:

 The simplification and abstraction of visual elements in the art of the African Mask emphasize its expressive power.
-When we look at EXPRESSIONIST ART of the 20th century, we tend to think of it as a European style.
-One look at elements of African art shows you where this visual vocabulary was born.
+When we look at Expressionist art of the 20th century, we tend to think of it as a European style.
+One look at the elements of African art shows you where this visual vocabulary was born.